btessa99/microsoft_presidio/testing/readme.md

-# HOW TO RUN THE TEST
+# HOW TO RUN THE TESTS

 The testing folder purpose is to check how many entities were correctly recognized by the Analyzer module of Presidio.
 Each entity is annotated with a tag describing its nature (e.g. GEOLOCATION, PERSON_NAME)